iamjuandis/juandis.com/src/assets/content/README.md

 #### Headline

-A refined experience to make profitable and manage your unique and special clothing
+A refined experience to make profitable and manage unique and special clothing

 #### Company

 We Are Angular, Colombia

+#### Years

+2020 - 2021

 #### Role

 I had to opportunity to be the Design Leader for this project.
-I was responsible for define and propose a new  of creating
+I was responsible for define and propose a user flow, wireframes and a prototype that eventually would be handed to developers where I also participated as a Frontend Developer.

 #### Overview

 Get2Wear is a sustainable fashion Startup that focuses on give people the opportunity to make profitable their special dresses.
+After a first iteration Get2Wear discovered that they would need to improve how users add their products to Get2Wear.
+Before this process were made by hand, and through a non-reliable user form and a complicated way to manage and visualize the first step of the logistics behind the business.

 #### Problem

-Complexity to load a new product to Get2Wear, redesign and refine the user experience.
-Have a closer view to the customers status, and the management of internal billing variables.
+Thanks to the growth obtained in their first year running the business, they started to noticed the complexity to load a new product to Get2Wear, so they partnered us to redesign and refine the user experience and give cusomers a better way to make their dresses profitable, and in the other hand, have better management of the customers status, and the internal billing and logistic variables.

+#### How we did it

+- All starts with a closer view to the current perception of users, how that complexity is taking their experience down and what else can we discover.
+- Then we took the previous user flow and we made a new one including additional features that would be tested with end users and admin users.
+- We built a refined application with a improved feedback, a clear user flow, and clean interface that lets the most important actions be presence to the user.

+#### Conclusion

+I feel really motivated when all what we do as designers is improve people lifes and help companies grow or even validate business opportunities.
+This was a validation case and for me, was a sign of proud and conviction to be part of a early stage business opportunity from a product design position.
+Besides, it let me a list of personal and professional improvements that I'm hungry to work on.

 ------